fildl/NLO_lab/README.md

 ## Experiment Description

-The experiment is designed to simulate a Kelvin wave propagating in a rectangular basin.
+The experiment is designed to simulate a Kelvin wave propagating in an **idealized basin representing the Adriatic Sea**.
 Key configurations include:
-- **Domain**: Idealized rectangular basin with flat bottom (defined in `usrdef_zgr.F90`).
+- **Domain**: Idealized rectangular basin with flat bottom (defined in `usrdef_zgr.F90`), mimicking the Adriatic geometry.
 - **Forcing**: Initial SSH perturbation (Gaussian bump) or tidal forcing (defined in `usrdef_istate.F90` or `usrdef_sbc.F90`).
 - **Physics**: Linear free surface, no wind stress (unless modified).